TheCodingDojo/student_md_docs/CA-OC/github/cheat_sheet.md

 - make changes
 - push changes to repo
 - make a pull request on github using the web interface
+- add a reviewer
+- reviewer should determine if changes are approved
+- merge branch into master

 ---